You must be using a Javascript-enabled browser to use this feature. Please enable Javascript or upgrade your browser.

 For these reports, call 1-800-554-6773.
 The options you choose or share with the agent will shape the code we use for the report.
 We use that information to prioritize accordingly.

 We prioritize repairs based on what will bring the greatest number of customers back on at once, not by location or neighborhood.
+So, the quickest repairs that restore power the most customers are tackled first, on down to lengthier repairs that restore fewer amounts of customers.
 Once large pockets of customers are restored, we address isolated cases (i.e. power disconnected from an individual home).
+The most complex repairs take a lot of time and may only restore power to a handful of customers.
+Those are the toughest.
+As always, safety is paramount and we also do our best to prioritize efficiency.

 When a major outage occurs, OPPD crews kick into high gear to restore your power.
 Safety is our number one priority and is the reason for our methodical approach to restoration.
 Most of the time, several of these steps can be happening simultaneously.

-If there is damage to your meter socket, riser conduits or weatherhead attached to the house, you’ll need to contact a licensed and bonded electrician.
-Information on the point of demarcation and what is the homeowner’s responsibility versus OPPD responsibility can be found here.
+If there is damage to the meter socket, riser conduits or weatherhead attached to your house, you’ll need to contact a licensed and bonded electrician.
+Information on the point of demarcation and what is the homeowner’s responsibility versus OPPD responsibility can be found at oppd.com/HomeownerResponsibility.

 Outages could be a result of damage to OPPD infrastructure providing power to your home (i.e. transformer, distribution lines, substation, etc.)